VladIakimenko/Team-Coursework-Vkinder/README.md

-This is the 'master' branch.
+This is the 'development' branch.

-It is used for clear functioning releases only!
-Only merge requests from the 'development' branch are excepted to the 'main' branch!
+Should be updated via merge requests from another branch (name should correspond to the task).